Future Legends Complex

-Future Legends Complex is a 118 acre sports park that is under construction in Windsor, Colorado.
+Future Legends Complex is a 118 acre sports complex in the western United States, located in Windsor, Colorado, southeast of Fort Collins.

-On November 30, 2020, the Orem Owlz announced that they would move to Windsor and play as the Northern Colorado Owlz starting in the 2021 season.
-In January 2021 they moved their start date to 2022.
+On November 30, 2020, the Orem Owlz of the Pioneer League announced that they would move from Utah to Windsor and play as the Northern Colorado Owlz starting in the 2021 season.
+In January 2021, they postponed their start date to 2022.

-It was also announced in January 2021 that Northern Colorado Hailstorm FC, a new soccer team in USL League One, will debut at Future Legends Sports Complex in 2022.
+It was also announced in January 2021 that Northern Colorado Hailstorm FC, a new professional soccer team in USL League One, would debut at Future Legends Sports Complex in 2022.

-The Hailstorm and Owlz will play at TicketSmarter Stadium located in the heart of the Future Legends Complex.
+The Hailstorm and Owlz will play at TicketSmarter Stadium, located in the heart of the Future Legends Complex, when construction is complete.
 The stadium is expected to have a capacity of 6,500 for sporting events and over 20,000 for concerts and music performances.
 TicketSmarter will be the primary ticketing partner of the stadium in addition to being the title sponsor through 2032.